HansR00/CUSensorArray/ReadMe.txt

 If you wish to develop before having a sensor you can use the FakeAirLink with Dummy or Simulator devices (specify in the ini-file

 I bought the sensors and the breakout circuit for roughly 35 euro, some wires and breadboard you're supposed to have.
 Add a Raspberry Pi (from 3B+) for euro 35 and you'll have a cheap solution with high learning capability.
-Look carfully to the wiring / pins.
+Look carefully to the wiring / pins.

 When compiled and dotnet is installed, run as follows:

-	nohup sudo dotnet CuSensorArray.dll
+	nohup sudo dotnet CuSensorArray.dll&

 In version 0.4.0 configurability is added through an inifile CUSensorArray.ini.
 Run once to generate a file with empty fields, the program exits.
+In version 1.0.0 Everything is finished and ready to go with the PMS1003 and the SHT31.
+Use Sensor.Community by creating a sensor on their site.
+The sensorID you will find in the  logfile after running once with SensorCommunity=true.
+Only use the numerical part in the sensor.community sensor creation form.

+Any questions?
+Let me know.

 The inifile looks as follows:

 --------------------------------
 [General]